Required Permission: You must hold the DEPLOY_APPS permission for the target environment to deploy an app to it. See Who can deploy below.

 How deployment works

 You can deploy in any direction: from a non-production environment to Production, from Production into another environment to test changes, or between non-production environments.
 What is included in a deployment Automations; record layouts, related views, and form builder configuration; Flow definitions; approval processes; assignment rules; and report and analytics configuration for that app.
-The deployment is tracked with status and history on the app’s Deployments page.Initial vs. subsequent deployments
+The deployment is tracked with status and history on the app’s Deployments page.Who can deploy

 The first time you deploy an app to a target environment, settings are copied from the source.
 On later deployments to the same target, most configuration is updated to match the source, but the following destination values are left as you set them in that environment:| Configuration | Initial deployment | Later deployments |